Robin MitchellAssociate Professor, History

 Ph.D.
 European History, University of California, Berkeley, 2010

 M.A.
 European History, University of California, Santa Cruz, 2002

 B.A.
 Ethnic Studies, Mills College, 1998

-In addition to numerous published journal articles, Professor Mitchell’s first book, entitled VÉNUS NOIRE: Black Women & Colonial Fantasies in 19th-Century France will be published with University of Georgia Press in 2020.
+In addition to numerous published journal articles, Professor Mitchell’s first book, entitled VÉNUS NOIRE: Black Women & Colonial Fantasies in 19th-Century France was published with University of Georgia Press in January of 2020.

 Before joining the CI faculty in 2016, Professor Mitchell was a full-time faculty member at DePaul University in Chicago.

 - HIST 318 Age of Revolutions, 1648-1871

 - HIST 365 Themes in World History

 - HIST 414 Women and Gender in History